-(a) Audited by Moore Stephens LLP, Singapore.

-(b) During the current financial year, the Group disposed its interests in its Technical Management Subsidiaries (Note 4(A)).
+- (a) Audited by Moore Stephens LLP, Singapore. - (b) During the current financial year, the Group through a subsidiary acquired 50% joint venture interest in Straits Shipping 4 Pte.
+Ltd., an entity under common control of the Group. - (c) During the current financial year, the Group disposed its interests in its Technical Management Subsidiaries (Note 4(A)).
 Upon disposal, the Group through a subsidiary acquired 50% joint venture interest in Suncorp Holdings Inc, the entity which took over the ownership of the Groups' technical management subsidiaries.